 They are also very sensitive by nature.
 If they are not socialized from the right age, then they can grow old to become shy dogs.
 This may also come as part of inherited behavior from the genes or inadequate socialization.
 It is for these reasons that you see a lot of puppy kindergarten, obedience classes and outdoor visit services – all aiming to enhance the development of your English Mastiff.
 If you do not have the time and energy to spend with your mastiff then these can be good options that you can explore, and obviously if you can afford on a consistent basis.
 One thing is for certain – mastiffs require company, time and attention from their owners, more than any other dog breed would.

 Generally, they love to stay indoors and sit next to their family members.
 They are naturally quiet, clean (minus the slobbering), and do not demand much.
 All they want is a comfortable rug to sit or lie in.
 They learn the house rules fairly quickly and if they are well trained then you shouldn’t expect them to chew what they shouldn’t be chewing.

-When mastiffs are pups, they will bark and get excited more often than adults, as is the case with any breed.
-You won’t find adult mastiffs barking frequently, unless they see you after a long day or when they are instructed to say something.
+When mastiffs are pups, they will bark and get excited more often than adults, as is the case with any dog breed.
+You won’t find an adult dog barking frequently, unless they see you after a long day or when they are instructed to say something.

 Mastiffs and Babies